Albania

 Background

-Albania declared its independence from the Ottoman Empire in 1912, but was conquered by Italy in 1939 and occupied by Germany in 1943.
-Communist partisans took over the country in 1944, and Albania allied itself first with the USSR (until 1960) and then with China (until 1978).
-In the early 1990s, Albania established a multiparty democracy.
-Albania joined NATO in 2009 and became an official candidate for EU membership in 2014.
+Albania declared independence from the Ottoman Empire in 1912, but Italy conquered it in 1939 and Germany occupied it in 1943.
+Communist partisans took over the country in 1944, and Albania allied itself first with the USSR (until 1960) and then China (until 1978).
+Now a multiparty democracy, Albania joined NATO in 2009 and became an official candidate for EU membership in 2014.

 Geography